The Circle of Chaos

 Description:

-The vampire coaxes the madness from the deepest recesses of her target’s mind, focusing it into an overwhelming wave of insanity.
-This power has driven countless victims, vampires and mortals alike, to unfortunate ends.
+The Malkavian vampire coaxes the madness from the deepest recesses of her target’s mind, focusing it into an overwhelming wave of insanity.
+This power has driven countless victims, vampires and mortals alike, to unfortunate ends as they suffer two mentally-agonizing derangements.

 System:

-The Kindred must gain her Target’s undivided attention for at least one full turn to enact this power while he speaks in riddles or nonsense.
-The Player then spends one point of Energy/Blood and makes a successful roll.
-If the Target fails to resist they are afflicted with three derangements of the Storyteller’s choice (see DERANGEMENTS below or CLICK HERE).
+The Kindred must gain her Target’s undivided attention for at least one full turn to enact this power while the Malkavian Character speaks in riddles or nonsense.
+The Player then spends 1 Point of Energy/Blood and makes a successful roll.
+If the Target fails to resist, the Target is afflicted with two derangements of the Storyteller’s choice (see DERANGEMENTS below or CLICK HERE).

 NOTE: The Malkavian using this skill may decide to end the affliction of their Target at any time.
 However, for as long as the Target is afflicted, the Malkavian benefits by receiving a +5 on all rolls related to Mental attributes, such as Mental Attacks, Mental Defense, Willpower, Persuasion, Intuition, and Subterfuge.
 (This is not stackable with any other Targets of Total Insanity.)

 BOTCH! - If the Malkavian attempting to use this skill rolls a Botch, the Storyteller can decide what the vampire inflicts upon themselves by attempting to incite the primal hells lurking within the darkest recesses of a victim’s mind.
-The Malkavian may roll once per day to break the affliction at a -10 Mod.
+Duration is for the scene.

 Description: